HIPAA Joint Notice for BJC HealthCare (English)

 - In most cases, disclosure of psychotherapy notes.

 - We will not engage in disclosures that constitute a sale of your health information without your written authorization.
 A sale of protected health information occurs when we, or someone we contract with directly or indirectly, receive payment in exchange for your protected health information.

 - We will not use or disclose your protected health information for marketing purposes without your written authorization.
 Marketing is defined as receipt of payment from a third party for communicating with you about a product or service marketed by the third party.

 For situations not generally described in our Notice, we will ask for your written authorization before we use or disclose your health information.
 You may revoke that authorization, in writing, at any time to stop future disclosures of your information.
 Information previously disclosed, however, will not be requested to be returned nor will your revocation affect any action that we have already taken.
 In addition, if we collected the information in connection with a research study, we are permitted to use and disclose that information to the extent it is necessary to protect the integrity of the research study.

 Requesting Restrictions of Certain Uses and Disclosures of Health Information

-We are not required to agree to your request.
-Additionally, any restriction that we may approve will not affect any use or disclosure that we are legally required or permitted to make under the law, including our facility directory.
+We are not required to agree to your request in all circumstances.
+Additionally, any restriction that we may approve will not affect any use or disclosure that we are legally required or permitted to make under the law.

 Requesting Confidential Communications

-You may request and receive reasonable changes in the manner or the location where we may contact you for appointment reminders, lab results or other related information.
-You must make your request in writing to the Medical Records Department (or another designated department) that maintains your health information, and you must specify the alternate method or location where you wish to be contacted and how you will handle payment for your health services.
-We will accommodate your reasonable request but in determining whether your request is reasonable, we may consider the administrative difficulty it may impose on us.
+You may request changes in the manner in which we communicate with you or the location where we may contact you.
+You must make your request in writing.
+See contact information below.
+We will accommodate your reasonable request, but in determining whether your request is reasonable, we may consider the administrative difficulty it may impose on us.